You know the “rules” of how to get published: don’t write in rhyme, find an agent first, etc. About those rules? Valerie Bolling broke all of them.

-I’m so excited to have Valerie Bolling on the blog today.
-Valerie and I share the same amazing literary agent (Go #TeamJames!); but beyond that, I just adore her debut picture book, Let’s Dance!, which was published by Boyds Mills Press earlier this year.
+I’m so excited to have Valerie on the blog today.
+We share the same amazing literary agent (Go #TeamJames!); but beyond that, I just adore her debut picture book, Let’s Dance!, which was published by Boyds Mills Press earlier this year.
 I’m homeschooling my kindergartener this year, and Valerie’s book is one of the many texts we’re using to learn about other countries and cultures.

 Valerie has had a unique writing journey.
 She literally broke ALL the “rules” we’re told as beginning kidlit writers: Don’t write in rhyme; follow the traditional narrative arc; get an agent if you want a major publisher.
 Read on to find out how she did it!